Cox Regression (Cox Proportional Hazards Survival Regression)

 Cox Regression Example

 Let's go back to the Cox regression.
-For example, if you want to analyze the survival time after the detection of a disease, you are often not interested in the survival time itself, but in what has an influence on the survival time.
+For example, if you want to analyze the survival time after the detection of a disease, you are often not interested in the survival time itself, but in what influences the survival time.

-So we want to know if survival time depends on one or more factors, called "predictors."
+So we want to know if the survival time depends on one or more factors, called "predictors" or "independent variables".

 For simple situations with a single factor with only two values, the Log Rank Test is used.
 For example, if you want to test whether there is a difference in survival time when two different drugs are given.

 In our example, we have as predictors, on the one hand, the drug used and, on the other hand, the age of the subjects.
-We would now like to know what influence these variables have on the survival time curve.
-For this purpose, we resort to the Cox regression.
+We want to know what effect these variables have on the survival time curve.
+To do this, we use Cox regression.

-We will now look at the individual steps of the Cox regression using an example.
-Let's assume that we have the following data and we want to evaluate them.
+We will now look at the steps of Cox regression using an example.
+Let's assume we have the following data and want to analyse it.

 Calculate Cox Regression

-In the first step we now need to calculate the Cox Regression, we do this now online using DATAtab, then we go through how to interpret the results.
+The first step is to calculate the Cox regression, we will do this online using DATAtab, then we will go through how to interpret the results.
+Please load the data above.

-To calculate the Cox Proportional Hazards Survival Regression, we simply go to the Cox Regression Calculator and copy our data into this table, simply using "copy and paste" as in Excel.
+To calculate the Cox Proportional Hazards Survival Regression with your own data, simply go to the Cox Regression Calculator and copy and paste your data into the table as you would in Excel.

 Now we click on "Survival Analysis."
 Depending on which variables you want to select, different methods of survival analysis will be calculated.
 If you select only the "Time" and the "Status", the Kaplan Meier curve will be displayed.